agallojr/qtsuite/cfd/qt02-cfd-qlsa-chal/README.md

 We use the physical size scaling case which varies L and D, as above, where the size of the mesh (nx=ny) increases proportionally.
 We run multiple times and calculate the uncertainty in the results.
 We use a simulation of IBM Brisbane with its noise profile.

+As shots increase, the results become more reproducible.

 ![Physical Size Scaling with Uncertainty](img/result7.png)